Stellar is a common financial platform, designed to be open and accessible to everyone.

 Increased access program

-25% of the initial stellars will be set aside for grants to other nonprofit organizations.
+25% of the initial lumens will be set aside for grants to other nonprofit organizations.
 The goal of the nonprofit program is to allow the Foundation to reach underserved populations (hardest to reach) that do not presently have access to the online and mobile channels included in the direct signup program.

-Nonprofits will be asked to submit grant proposals outlining how they can distribute stellars to underserved populations.
+Nonprofits will be asked to submit grant proposals outlining how they can distribute lumens to underserved populations.
 The grant application process will be established and directed by the Executive Director.
 Grant applications will be reviewed by the Foundation for approval.
 All funds initially reserved for the nonprofit program will be distributed to nonprofits no later than 10 years of the Foundation’s formation.
 Extra time is being allocated to the nonprofit program as we believe that mobile phone penetration in developing countries is growing so fast that allowing additional time to administer this program will provide greater access to individuals living in those regions.

 If you are a nonprofit interested in learning more, let us know.